Nike SWOT Analysis 2026: Strengths, Weaknesses, Opportunities & Threats [Updated]

 - On Running and Hoka gaining premium market share

-Nike is in the middle of its most significant strategic reset in decades.
-After former CEO John Donahoe's DTC-first strategy damaged wholesale relationships, eroded innovation credibility, and opened the door for competitors like On Running and Hoka, the company brought back 32-year Nike veteran Elliott Hill as CEO in October 2024.
+After former CEO John Donahoe's DTC-first strategy damaged wholesale relationships, eroded innovation credibility, and opened the door for competitors like On Running and Hoka, the company brought back 32-year Nike veteran Hill as CEO in October 2024.
+Hill calls it "the middle innings of our comeback."

 This SWOT analysis evaluates whether Nike's "Win Now" strategy can restore the brand's dominance — or whether the competition has permanently changed the game.